s-angheben/rf-learning/README.md

 ## Description

-This project implements and trains three different reinforcement learning algorithms on the game of Connect Four: Naive Monte Carlo Tree Search (MCTS), REINFORCE with baseline, and AlphaZero.
+This project focuses on the implementation and training of three distinct reinforcement learning algorithms to master the game of Connect Four: Naive Monte Carlo Tree Search (MCTS), REINFORCE with baseline, and AlphaZero.
 The objective is to explore the MCTS technique, compare it with policy-based methods, and apply it to a real game.

 ## Project Development Process